Migrate 9i to 12c

 In the above SQL script, we use two skills to achieve this, one is SET AUTOCOMMIT ON for sqlplus, the other is to issue explicit COMMIT commands in case that SET AUTOCOMMIT ON cannot be used in your tools or environment.

-A trick is worth it to mention, I add a character char(10) to represent a line break in order to separate COMMIT from INSERT INTO SELECT.
-Can we just put them both in one line?
-No, we can’t.
+A trick is worth to mention here, I add a character char(10) to represent a line break in order to separate COMMIT from INSERT INTO SELECT.
+Maybe you ask, can we execute two statements in one line?
+No, we can't, we shouldn't do that.

 2. Spool Statements